Table of Contents

 Besides deciding which revenue metrics to track, you’ll also want to decide the financial model you want to use to create forecasts.
 Here are a few common approaches to revenue forecasting:

-• Lead driven forecasting uses the number of leads for a given period of time, the customer conversion rate, and average sale price to calculate a revenue estimate for each lead source.
+- Lead-driven forecasting uses the number of leads for a given period of time, the customer conversion rate, and the average sale price to calculate a revenue estimate for each lead source.

-• Opportunity forecasting predicts which prospects will become customers based on where they are in the sales cycle.
+- Opportunity forecasting predicts which prospects will become customers based on where they are in the sales cycle.
 You assign potential close rates to different stages of the sales pipeline and estimate the potential value of prospects to predict revenue based on current sales opportunities.
+A good CRM can help here.

 Forecast Multiple Scenarios

 Scenario forecasting is a great way to deal with the highly unpredictable nature of running a business.
 This forecasting strategy involves modeling multiple “what if” situations to better prepare for the future.
-Here’s a few common scenarios to forecast:
+Here are a few common scenarios to forecast:

-• Target scenario: This is the ideal outcome that you’re shooting for and is usually based on fairly aggressive assumptions.
+- Target scenario: This is the ideal outcome you’re shooting for and is usually based on fairly aggressive assumptions.

 Leverage Historical Data

-While scenario forecasting is great to consider unpredictable outcomes, traditional forecasting using historical data can often help determine the most probable outcome.
+While scenario forecasting is great for considering unpredictable outcomes, traditional historical data forecasting can often help determine the most probable outcome.
 This type of forecasting may be used to forecast the “base scenario” because it’s rooted in historical data.
 By implementing traditional forecasting, you avoid the qualitative guesswork with scenario forecasting and focus on the data.

 Maintain Clean Data

-Your revenue forecast and other business metrics become much more useful when you can view them in the context of your industry or broader world trends.
+Your revenue forecast and other business metrics become much more useful when viewing them in the context of your industry or broader world trends.
 For example, you can perform cohort analysis using live SaaS benchmarks to determine where your company stands compared to similar businesses.

 When predicting future revenue, you can’t just look at new sales, upsells, and renewals.
 In fact, a key factor in forecasting revenue is understanding the impact of your existing annual recurring revenue (ARR) and churn.